Thomas Dudley: Anne Hutchinson affair

 In 1635, and for the four following years, Dudley was elected either as deputy governor or as a member of the council of assistants.
 The governor in 1636 was Henry Vane, and the colony was split over the actions of Anne Hutchinson.
-She had come to the colony in 1634, and began preaching a "covenant of grace" following her mentor, John Cotton, while most of the colony's leadership, including Dudley, Winthrop, and most of the ministers, espoused a more Legalist view ("covenant of works").
-This split divided the colony, since Vane and Cotton supported her.
+She had come to the colony in 1634 and began preaching a "covenant of grace" following her mentor, John Cotton, while most of the colony's leadership, including Dudley, Winthrop, and most of the ministers, espoused a more Legalist view ("covenant of works").
+This split divided the colony since Vane and Cotton supported her.
 At the end of this colonial strife, called the Antinomian Controversy, Hutchinson was banished from the colony, and a number of her followers left the colony as a consequence.
 She settled in Rhode Island, where Roger Williams, also persona non-grata in Massachusetts over theological differences, offered her shelter.
 Dudley's role in the affair is unclear, but historians supportive of Hutchinson's cause argue that he was a significant force in her banishment, and that he was unhappy that the colony did not adopt a more rigid stance or ban more of her followers.

 Vane was turned out of office in 1637 over the Hutchinson affair and his insistence on flying the English flag over the colony's fort; many Puritans felt that the Cross of St George on the flag was a symbol of popery and was thus anathema to them.
-Vane was replaced by Winthrop, who then served three terms.
+Vane was replaced by Winthrop, who served three terms.
 According to Winthrop, concerns over the length of his service led to Dudley's election as governor in 1640.

-Although Dudley and Winthrop clashed with each other on a number of issues, they agreed on the banning of Hutchinson, and their relationship had some significant positive elements.
+Although Dudley and Winthrop clashed with each other on several issues, they agreed on banning Hutchinson, and their relationship had some significant positive elements.
 In 1638 Dudley and Winthrop were each granted a tract of land "about six miles from Concord, northward".
 Reportedly, Winthrop and Dudley went to the area together to survey the land and select their parcels.
 Winthrop, then governor, graciously deferred to Dudley, then deputy governor, to make the first choice of land.
 Dudley's land became Billerica, and Winthrop's Bedford.
 The place where the two properties met was marked by two large stones, each carved with the owner's name; Winthrop described the spot as the "'Two Brothers', in remembrance that they were brothers by their children's marriage".